Mental Health Resources

 Eating Attitudes Test

 The links above are provided as possible resources.
-Counseling and Career Services and Everett Community College are not responsible for their content.
+Counseling & Student Success and Everett Community College are not responsible for their content.

 Crisis Support and Suicide Help Lines

-For crisis assistance during Counseling & Student Success office hours, please call us at 425-388-9263 or visit our office in Parks Student Union-Third floor.
+For crisis assistance during Counseling & Student Success office hours, please visit our office in the Parks Student Union, top floor.

 24 Hour Crisis Services